+Primary Objective

-Compensation Element Primary Objective Base Salary To recognize performance of job responsibilities and to attract and retain individuals with superior talent. iComp (annual performance-based compensation) To promote the Company's near-term performance objectives across the entire workforce and reward individual contributions to the achievement of those objectives.
+Base Salary To recognize performance of job responsibilities and to attract and retain individuals with superior talent. iComp (annual performance-based compensation) To promote the Company's near-term performance objectives across the entire workforce and reward individual contributions to the achievement of those objectives.
 Discretionary long-term equity incentive awards To emphasize the Company's long-term performance objectives, encourage the maximization of stockholder value and retain key executives by providing an opportunity to participate in the ownership of the Company.
-Severance and change in control benefits To encourage the continued attention and dedication of key individuals and to focus the attention of key individuals when considering strategic alternatives.
+Severance and change in control benefits To encourage the continued attention and dedication of key individuals when considering strategic alternatives.
 Retirement savings (401(k)) and pension plans To provide an opportunity for tax-efficient savings and long-term financial security.
 Other elements of compensation and perquisites To attract and retain talented executives in a cost-efficient manner by providing benefits with high perceived values at relatively low cost to the Company.